skranz/skranz.github.com/_posts/2019-06-30-FindingEconomicArticles2.md

 tags: [R, shiny]
 ---

 An <a href="https://skranz.github.io/r/2019/02/21/FindingEconomicArticles.html">earlier post</a> from February, describes a Shiny app that allows to search among currently more than 4000 economic articles that have an accessible data and code supplement.
 Finally, I managed to configure an nginx reverse proxy server and now you can also access the app under a proper https link here:

 [https://ejd.econ.mathematik.uni-ulm.de](https://ejd.econ.mathematik.uni-ulm.de)

-(I was very positively surprised how easy [certbot](https://certbot.eff.org/) makes it to add https.)
+(I was very positively surprised how is it was to change http to https using [certbot](https://certbot.eff.org/)).
 Some colleagues told me that they could not access the app under the originally posted link:

 [http://econ.mathematik.uni-ulm.de:3200/ejd/](http://econ.mathematik.uni-ulm.de:3200/ejd/)